Kirsten4/vet_management_app/README.md

 - Add extra functionality of your choosing - assigning treatments, a more comprehensive way of maintaining treatment notes over time.
 Appointments.
 Pricing / billing.

 ### Instructions for use:
+#### Set-up:
   - create the database (command: createdb vet_database)
   - set up database tables (command: psql -d vet_database -f db/vet_database.sql)
   - run the console file to populate the tables with seed data (command: python3 console.py)
-- run Flask from the folder the porject is stored in
+  - run Flask from the folder the project is stored in
+#### Using the app:
+  - Accesss main functionality from quick access buttons on home page
+  - The following CRUD functionality is avialble on each page for Vets, Owners, Animals and Appointments:
+    - Add/Register
+    - Edit
+    - Delete